mbrock/klatch/README.md

 **Klatch** (license: AGPL3) is an ongoing attempt to create a happy IRC experience.

-If you're familiar with the concept of an ``IRC bouncer,'' Klatch resembles one of those, one major difference being that the bouncer and the client communicate via HTTP instead of IRC.
+If you're familiar with the concept of an "IRC bouncer," Klatch resembles one of those, one major difference being that the bouncer and the client communicate via HTTP instead of IRC.